 Property and Equipment.
-Property and equipment, including leasehold improvements, are stated at cost, net of accumulated depreciation, and are depreciated using the straight-line method over the estimated useful lives of the related assets of generally three years for computers and office equipment, five years for furniture and fixtures and the shorter of the useful life or life of the lease for leasehold improvements.
+Property and equipment, including leasehold improvements, are stated at cost, net of accumulated depreciation and amortization, and are depreciated or amortized using the straight-line method over the estimated useful lives of the related assets of generally three years for computers and office equipment, five years for furniture and fixtures and the shorter of the useful life or life of the lease for leasehold improvements.

 Restricted Cash and Security Deposit.
-Restricted cash consists of security deposits principally for a real estate lease at December 31, 2011.
-At December 31, 2012, the Company had a security deposit of \$6,000 for leased office space.
+At December 31, 2013 and 2012, the Company had a security deposit of \$6,000 for leased office space.
+The security deposit was included in Prepaid Expenses and Other Current Assets at December 31, 2013.

 Intangible Assets.
 Intangible assets include patent costs, consisting primarily of related capitalized legal fees, which are amortized over an estimated useful life of five years from issuance.
-Amortization expense in 2012 and 2011 was \$6,000 and \$3,000, respectively.
-Gross intangible assets at December 31, 2012 and 2011 totaled \$78,000 each year, and accumulated amortization at December 31, 2012 and 2011 totaled \$48,000 and \$42,000, respectively.
+Amortization expense in 2013 and 2012 was \$7,000 and \$6,000, respectively.
+Gross intangible assets at December 31, 2013 and 2012 totaled \$78,000 each year, and accumulated amortization at December 31, 2013 and 2012 totaled \$55,000 and \$48,000, respectively.